castorm/kafka-connect-http/README.md

 <a name="request"/>

 ### HttpRequestFactory: Preparing a HttpRequest
-The first thing our connector will need to do is prepare a `HttpRequest`
+The first thing our connector will need to do is preparing a `HttpRequest`

 ```java
 public interface HttpRequestFactory extends Configurable {